 The ability to attract orioles to your yard is fun and easy.
 April and May are big bird months in the Great Lakes region.
 The ubiquitous robins have been around since mid-March and are starting to feast on insects and worms emerging from the frozen earth.
 The next anticipated migratory bird to swoop in on the scene is the Baltimore oriole.
-Here are the best tips to keep these colorful birds near you yard well into the late summer.
+The most anticipated visitor is the hummingbirds in early May.
+Here are the best tips to keep these colorful birds near your yard well into the late summer.

 The short summer is big for those who enjoy to put out feeders and draw in the active birds in the Great Lakes region.
 The ubiquitous robins have been around since mid-March and have feasted on insects and worms emerging from the frozen earth.
 The next anticipated migratory bird to swoop in on the scene is the Baltimore Oriole.
 After spending the winter in Mexico, Cuba, and Central America, this migratory bird has been making his way to Canada, the Great Lakes, and New England regions since early March.